-Non-English speaking parents may request an interpreter by calling (253) 583-5150, to request a district interpreter be present at the appointment with the District Appeals Committee.
+Non-English-speaking parents may request an interpreter by calling (253) 583-5150, to request a district interpreter be present at the appointment with the District Appeals Committee.

 The exit process may be initiated for students who no longer demonstrate a need for Highly Capable Program services.
 A request may be made by a teacher or program administrator for Highly Capable student identification and placement discontinuation.
-The Multi-Disciplinary Selection Committee will convene a meeting to review the student's profile to determine if the student qualifies for program services based on assessment data and selection criteria.
+The Highly Capable Selection Committee will convene a meeting to review the student's profile to determine if the student qualifies for program services based on assessment data and selection criteria.
 The Committee may request additional evidence of student capabilities and/or willingness to participate in the program.
 If the Committee determines that the student no longer qualifies for Highly Capable Program services, it may be recommended that the student be exited from the program.
 The parent will be notified in writing of the Committee's decision and of the appeal's process.

 A parent or legal guardian may request that the student be withdrawn or request a furlough from the program, or a student may voluntarily withdraw or request a furlough from the program.
 A meeting will be convened by the Highly Capable Program Coordinator to discuss the request.
 If the parent or legal guardian desires to withdraw the student from the program, the student will be exited or temporarily furloughed from the program.
-The Multi-Disciplinary Selection Committee will determine if identification procedures are necessary for exited students wishing to reenter the program in the future.
-To initiate the exit process contact your school counselor.
+The Highly Capable Selection Committee will determine if identification procedures are necessary for exited students wishing to reenter the program in the future.
+To initiate the exit process, contact your school counselor.

 For more information, please contact: